xlcollaborative/xlc-agreement/agreement.md

 ## Structure

 Legally, the collaborative works by having each contributor license their contributions to the project.
-Some licenses, called cross-licenses, go to their fellow contributors.
-Other licenses, called sublicenses, go to people outside the collaborative.
+Some licenses, called [inside licenses](#inside-licenses), go to their fellow contributors.
+Other licenses, called [outside licenses](#outside-licenses), go to people outside the collaborative.
 Contributors share decisions about how to license outsiders democratically.
 They share any proceeds from paid licensing equally.

 ## Acceptance

-In order to get any license under these terms, you must apply to become a contributor, be accepted, and agree to these terms.
-These terms are both strict obligations under an agreement among all contributors and conditions to all the cross licenses they give and receive under that agreement.
+In order to join the collaborative, you must apply to become a contributor, be accepted, and agree to these terms.

 ## Contributors